hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/secure-grpc.md

 This document will help advanced users create and configure TLS certificates to allow for secure gRPC connections to their beacon nodes.

 :::tip Pro-Tip
-The only practical use for using secure gRPC is in the case of connecting a beacon node that is being hosted remotely.
-For configurations in which the beacon node and validator reside on the same host system, these steps are not required nor recommended.
+The only practical use for using secure gRPC is in the case of connecting a Agora node that is being hosted remotely.
+For configurations in which the Agora node and validator reside on the same host system, these steps are not required nor recommended.
 :::

-A beacon node, by default, hosts a gRPC server on host `127.0.0.1` and port 4000, allowing any other process, such as a validator client, to establish an insecure connection on that port.
-The beacon node can also allow for secure, TLS connections if ran with the `--tls-cert=/path/to/cert.pem` and `--tls-key=/path/to/cert.key` flags, ensuring all connections via gRPC are secured.
+A Agora node, by default, hosts a gRPC server on host `127.0.0.1` and port 4000, allowing any other process, such as a validator client, to establish an insecure connection on that port.
+The Agora node can also allow for secure, TLS connections if ran with the `--tls-cert=/path/to/cert.pem` and `--tls-key=/path/to/cert.key` flags, ensuring all connections via gRPC are secured.

-A validator client will attempt to connect to a beacon node by default with an insecure connection, but can be a secure TLS connection by using a `--tls-cert=/path/to/cert.pem` flag, utilising either a server pem certificate or a `ca.cert` certificate authority file.
-Assuming a TLS certificate has already been set up with a trusted authority for your beacon node, use the commands below to launch the node and validator.
+A validator client will attempt to connect to a Agora node by default with an insecure connection, but can be a secure TLS connection by using a `--tls-cert=/path/to/cert.pem` flag, utilising either a server pem certificate or a `ca.cert` certificate authority file.
+Assuming a TLS certificate has already been set up with a trusted authority for your Agora node, use the commands below to launch the node and validator.
 Otherwise, review the following section on creating your own self-signed certificates.

-To use secure gRPC with a beacon node:
+To use secure gRPC with a Agora node:

 ```text
 ./agora-cl.sh beacon-node --tls-cert=server.pem --tls-key=server.key